-1. The layout of the subdivision, including size, width, shape, orientation and density of lots, and location and design of roads is appropriate for the subdivision given its location and the type of development or use contemplated and the applicable requirements of Chapter 59.
+- 1. The layout of the subdivision, including size, width, shape, orientation and density of lots, and location and design of roads is appropriate for the subdivision given its location and the type of development or use contemplated and the applicable requirements of Chapter 59. - a) The block design is appropriate for the development or use contemplated uses of Ridgewells Catering kitchen facility.
+Further, the existing non-residential block design, to be maintained, is of a suitable length and width to accommodate pedestrians, parking, deliveries, and truck maneuvering.

-a) The block design is appropriate for the development or use contemplated b) The lot design is appropriate for the development or use contemplated
+The block design is existing, and this Application makes no changes to it.
+The block design is appropriate for the proposed lot and Artisan Manufacturing and Production b) The lot design is appropriate for the development or use contemplated